• Home

 Every dog is unique, and sometimes the path to success requires a bit of personalized guidance.
 If you are struggling with crate training, behavioral challenges, or want to strengthen your bond with your dog through obedience training, I'm here to support you.

-🌟 Evidence-Based Methods: Positive, science-based training techniques that build trust and long-term results.
+Evidence-Based Methods: Positive, science-based training techniques that build trust and long-term bonds with your dog.

 ✔️ Let's set your dog up for a lifetime of Contact me at penny@hotdiggitydogresort.com

-✔️ Join The Paws & Reflect Pack for free weekly training tips: facebook.com/groups/pawsandreflectpack
+✔️ Join The Paws & Reflect Pack for free weekly training tips:https://www.facebook.com/groups/pawsandreflectpack

 ✔️ Listen To My Training Podcast While on the Go: https://hotdiggitydogresort.com/podcasts